Local workers - Field of qualification - Mining

 Analysis of the fields of qualifications of the Mining shows that the three largest fields of qualification were:

-In comparison, Queensland employed 39.9% in Engineering and Related Technologies; 4.0% in Architecture and Building; and 9.7% in Management and Commerce.
+In comparison, Queensland employed 39.9% in Engineering and Related Technologies; 9.7% in Management and Commerce; and 4.0% in Architecture and Building.

-The major differences between the fields of qualifications of the Mining workforce in Paroo Shire and Queensland were:
+The major differences between the fields of qualifications of the Mining workforce in the Cook Shire and Queensland were:

-- A smaller percentage of local workers qualified in the field of Management and Commerce (0.0% compared to 9.7%)
+- A larger percentage of local workers qualified in the field of Education (2.5% compared to 1.3%)

-- A smaller percentage of local workers qualified in the field of Natural and Physical Sciences (0.0% compared to 2.8%)
+- A smaller percentage of local workers qualified in the field of Management and Commerce (6.7% compared to 9.7%)

-- A smaller percentage of local workers qualified in the field of Food, Hospitality and Personal Services (0.0% compared to 2.1%)
+- A smaller percentage of local workers qualified in the field of Engineering and Related Technologies (37.6% compared to 39.9%)